openfaas/docs/docs/languages/python/index.md

 psycopg2==2.9.3
 ```

-Create a database and table:
+Create a database and table to use with the example:

 ```sql
 CREATE DATABASE main;